Green Party of Canada: Joan Russow years

-British Columbia's Joan Russow became leader of the Green Party of Canada on 13 April 1997.
+British Columbia's Joan Russow became leader of the Green Party of Canada on April 13, 1997.
 Russow won 52% of the ballots cast in the 1997 leadership race, surpassing Ontario's Jim Harris (39%) and Rachelle Small (8%).
 Immediately upon attaining the leadership, Russow was plunged into a federal general election.
 Russow's campaign in 1997 set a number of important precedents.
 The 1997 federal election was the first campaign in which the Greens conducted a national leader's tour, presented a national platform and a bilingual campaign.
 Previous campaigns, due in part to the party's few resources and, in part, to the party's constitutional straitjacket, had been characterized by policy and spokespeople operating, at best, province-by-province and, at worst, riding-by-riding.
 In her own riding of Victoria, Russow received just shy of 3000 votes and 6% of the popular vote.

 In 1998, the party adopted a rule that forbids membership in any other federal political party.
 This was intended to prevent the party from being taken over.
 A small number of Greens who advocate the more cooperative approach to legislation objected to the rule not to hold cross-memberships, a tool they occasionally employed.

 Since its inception, the party has been developing as an organization, expanding its membership and improving its showing at the polls.
 In the 2000 federal election, the party fielded 111 candidates, up from 78 in 1997.

 Candidates were not run in Newfoundland and Labrador, as a result of ongoing divisions over Joan Russow's refusal to endorse the Green candidate in an earlier St. John's West by-election.
 (The candidate in question supported the seal hunt and mining development, as most locals did.)
 This caused much uncertainty and friction between Newfoundland's Terra Nova Green Party Association and the Green Party leader as the party gradually adapted to the realities of functioning as a true national party rather than a disorganized federation of local activists.

 The conflicts left Russow isolated and alienated from most members of the party.
 Volunteer efforts were substantially absorbed in provincial campaigns between 2001 and 2003, and the federal party became dormant between elections, as was typical in the past.
 Chris Bradshaw served the party as interim leader from 2001 to February 2003.
 During his term, the party ended its sharing of office and staff with the Ontario party, establishing its own office in the national capital of Ottawa.

 Russow left the party in 2001 and later criticized the Green Party for not following their policies.
-She re-joined the party in 2020 to support Dimiti Lascaris' campaign for the Green Party leadership.
+She re-joined the party in 2020 to support Dimitri Lascaris' campaign for the Green Party leadership.